-Checking Google Analytics this morning, Beg to Differ was shocked to see that our modest 5-month old blog had gotten more than 2,400 unique visitors over the last 6 days (we’re usually ecstatic to get 100 visitors on a good day).
+Checking Google Analytics this morning, abortion Beg to Differ was shocked to see that our modest 5-month old blog had gotten more than 2, order 400 unique visitors over the last 6 days (we’re usually ecstatic to get 100 visitors on a good day).
 Some digging showed where most of them are going: our break up letter to the Intel brand.
 And where are they coming from?
 Primarily Santa Clara, Portland, Dublin – all places with sizable Intel offices.
 Apparently, this post is getting fired around the planet from employee to employee.

 So hello Intel insiders!
 If you’re still interested, I’ve got some more thoughts for you.